Persian Cat

 Because Persian cats have a tendency to suffer from obesity, it's vital to offer them a high-protein, low carbohydrate diet that relies on real meat or fish as the main ingredient.
 Consider choosing a food that contains added Omega fatty acids to support skin and coat health.

-These kitties often have facial folds that require cleaning once or twice per day, depending on whether the cat is prone to eye discharge.
-In addition, routine dental care and nail trimming are rituals worth adopting.
+Persian cats also have facial folds that require cleaning once or twice per day, depending on whether the cat is prone to a lot of eye discharge.
+In addition, brush your Persian cat’s teeth daily, and trim the nails every few weeks.

-Persian cats need exercise, but care must be taken not to overdo it.
-You can feel free to have fun playing with feather wands and lasers, but at a slower pace that doesn't cause your kitty to pant or suffer from shortness of breath.
+Persian cats need exercise, but take care not to overdo it, especially in warm weather.
+Have fun playing with feather wands and lasers, but watch the pace of play and take a break if your Persian cat doesn’t starts panting or suffering from shortness of breath.

 Persians appreciate cat towers and window shelves that offer them a good view of everything that's happening in the household and neighborhood, and they like to sink their claws into scratchers, too.
 Just like other cats, Persians love to play with toys including catnip mice, interesting balls, and little stuffed animals.